GreenBuildingXML/ashrae-frontend/wwwroot/test/test4/test4.md

 ### Figure 1.
 Isometric View
 Shows a 3-dimensional isometric view of this test model.
 ### Figure 2.
 Floor View
-Shows a typical floor plan to indicate dimensions and directions of the space, with wall thickness.
+Shows a typical floor plan to indicate dimensions and directions of the space with wall thickness.
 ### Figure 3.
 Section View
 Shows a typical section view to indicate positions and dimensions of the ceilings.